Files, Folders and Streams

 Summary

 The Semantic File System, or SFS, is a powerful potential application for knowledge graphs that moves beyond the base triple store space and instead points to what could be a truly distributed file system across any number of different kinds of servers.
-It sees files (and folders) as malleable and abstract, looks hierarchical but respects that a file system has the potential to be not just a taxonomy but instead a tool to reach into the hypergraph realm of ontologies.
-Semantic File Systems sees metadata as more than a tiny set of fixed attributes, and as such can be much more powerful in managing identity and controlling access.
-Finally, Semantic File Systems are an integral part of a CLI for distributed data fabric.
+It sees files (and folders) as malleable and abstract, and looks hierarchical but respects that a file system has the potential to be not just a taxonomy but instead a tool to reach into the hypergraph realm of ontologies.
+Semantic File Systems sees metadata as more than a tiny set of fixed attributes and can be much more powerful in managing identity and controlling access.
+Finally, Semantic File Systems are integral to a CLI for distributed data fabric.

-1 thought on “What Is A Semantic File System?”
+1 thought on “Building Semantic File Systems for Fun and Profit”

 You must log in to post a comment.